kaizhang19970624/kaizhang19970624.github.io/index.md

   <br>
   This project used unsupervised learning methods to identify the cellular composition and activities of mouse retinal pigment epithelium (RPE) from single-cell transcriptomics, and further to detect cell-to-cell variation by statistical methods.
-We firstly processed raw sequence data into a high-quality expression data fllowing _Scater_ workflow, including rigorous pre-processing, quality control, feature selection and PCA dimensionality reduction.
+We firstly processed raw sequence data into a high-quality expression data following _Scater_ workflow, including rigorous pre-processing, quality control, feature selection and PCA dimensionality reduction.
 Then, multiple clustering algorithms were performed and compared on cells to identify RPE cell types, including K-means, DBSCAN and SNN graph-based clustering.
 Finally, potential gene markers were detected for each cell class using pairwise t-test with BH adjustment for multiple comparisons.